LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/forms/form-submission.rst

 is the destination that the form submission request will be sent to.

 If the ``action`` attribute is not present or has the value empty string, then ``action`` is set to the address of the current page.
+In that case, the form values are submitted back to the current page.

 .. admonition:: Try It!